 The Graduate School will provide recruiting materials to faculty, postdoctoral scholars, staff and students to support college and departmental recruiting efforts.
 Our Graduate Student Brochure offers a brief introduction to NC State, The Graduate School, and how to apply to graduate programs.
 The Brochure lists individual programs with contact information, as well as graduate minors and certificate programs.
 Copies are available upon request.

-The Visit NC State Program is hosted during the fall and spring semester.
+The Visit NC State Program is hosted during the fall semester.
 Participants are selected from our feeder and articulation agreement partners, NC State University graduate faculty, and prospective interested students.
-The 2014 Visit NC State Program is October 26-28, 2014.
-Completed applications are due September 19, 2014, by 12 noon.
-The program will be at The Institute for Emerging Issues (Hunt Library).
+The 2015 Visit NC State Program is October 25-27, 2015.
+Completed applications are due September 10, 2015, by 12 noon.
+The host site is The Institute for Emerging Issues (Hunt Library).

 Feeder and Articulation Agreement Partners

 The Graduate School has entered into agreements with colleges, universities, and national organizations to identify under-represented talent interested in obtaining advanced degrees.
 These agreements assist us in recruiting highly qualified applicants while also providing opportunities for our faculty and faculty from these institutions to network and collaborate on future projects.

 We have agreements with the following institutions or organizations:

 - Savannah State University

 - University of Puerto Rico-Cayey

 Dr. David Shafer, Assistant Dean for Outreach and Diversity